Our Team - Nina M. Mitchell

 Jones Act and General Maritime Law

 Nina joined Nicoll Black & Feig in February 2016.
-She primarily represents employers and their longshore carriers in claims made under the Longshore Act.
-Formerly a partner at Holmes Weddle & Barcott, she has successfully defended claims under the Alaska Workers’ Compensation Act, USL&H and Defense Base Acts, and the Jones Act and general maritime law.
-She has represented clients before state and federal courts, administrative agencies, and various appellate entities.
+She primarily defends injury claims arising out of marine construction, ship building and repair, terminal operations, and the loading and unloading of vessels.
+Those claims typically arise under the United States Longshore and Harbor Workers’ Compensation Act, the Alaska Workers’ Compensation Act, and the Jones Act and general maritime law.
+She has represented clients before state and federal courts, administrative agencies and various appellate entities.

 Before becoming a lawyer, Nina worked as a whitewater river guide, a deckhand on her family’s fishing vessels, and a painter and laborer at a boatyard on Lake Union.